Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 ___
 **System:** *Shootem Doods*
 **Subsystem:** Play Level

 **Created by:**
 **Executed by:**
-**Short Description:**  Tests that not hitting damage sources does not cause damage or cause the player to lose a life..
+**Short Description:**  Tests that not hitting damage sources does not cause damage or cause the player to lose a life.
 ___

 **Pre-conditions**